brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 Although this maneuver can only be performed if the target is within your reach, you can use a whip to steal an object from a target within range with a –4 penalty on the attack roll.

 If your attack is successful, you may take one item from your opponent.
 You must be able to reach the item to be taken (subject to GM discretion).
-Your enemy is immediately aware of this theft unless you possess the [Greater Steal](advancedFeats#_greater-steal feat.
+Your enemy is immediately aware of this theft unless you possess the [Greater Steal](advancedFeats#_greater-steal) feat.

 # Hero Points